Databricks Delta Tables - Streaming Reads and Writes¶

-You can also control the maximum size of any micro-batch that Delta gives to streaming by setting the
+You can also control the maximum size of any microbatch that Databricks Delta gives to streaming by setting the

 maxFilesPerTrigger option.
 This specifies the maximum number of new files to be considered in every trigger.
 The default is 1000.

-- Restart the Stream - Since Delta tables retain all history by default, in many cases you can simply delete the output and checkpoint and restart the stream from the beginning.
+- Since Databricks Delta tables retain all history by default, in many cases you can simply delete the output and checkpoint and restart the stream from the beginning.

-You can also write data into a Delta table using structured streaming.
+You can also write data into a Databricks Delta table using Structured Streaming.
 By using the transaction log, Delta can guarantee exactly-once processing, even when there are other streams or batch queries running concurrently against the table.

 By default, streams run in append mode, which simply adds new records to the table:

-The example above continuously updates a table that contains the aggregate number of events by customer.
+The preceding example continuously updates a table that contains the aggregate number of events by customer.

-For applications with lower latency requirements, you can save computing resources with one-time triggers.
+For applications with more lenient latency requirements, you can save computing resources with one-time triggers.
 Use these to update summary aggregation tables on a given schedule, processing only new data that has arrived since the last update.